plhsystems/stargate-mainboard-esp32/README.md

 # stargate-mainboard-esp32
-Mainboard for Kristian's stargate projects, based on ESP32-S3
+Mainboard for Kristian's stargate project, based on ESP32-S3